drebes/chromeos-ansible-playbooks/README.md

 # Playbook for installing various (developer) tools into ChromeOS Linux environment

-Last tested on ChromeOS Flex (103.0.5035.0), Linux Development Environment (Crostini), based on Debian bullseye
+Last tested on ChromeOS Flex (103.0.5060.132), Linux Development Environment (Crostini), based on Debian bullseye.

 ## What is included